 MP for Hexham

-Joe Morris is the Labour (Co-op) MP for Hexham, first elected in 2024.
-In Parliament he has served on the Administration Committee and on the Mental Health Bill [HL] committee, indicating involvement in parliamentary administration and health policy.
+Joe Morris is the Labour (Co-op) MP for Hexham, elected in July 2024.
+He has served on the Administration Committee (October 2024 to April 2025) and on the Mental Health Bill [HL] committee in June 2025.

 Generated 21 February 2026